 These (and many other) questions drive much of my current research, and they take me in many directions: white nationalist utopian speculative fictions; social media viking iconography; anachronistic gender roles (see #tradwives); contemporary slick art genres with seedy undertones; and straight-up overt white nationalism.

-There will be more to say about this, of course, but for the moment I'm "in the field" gathering the data.
+There will be much more to say about this, of course, but for the moment I'm "in the field" gathering the data.

 dP oo dP